-There are a few picnic tables beneath the maples and firs along the river, so take the opportunity to relax and linger alongside Buttermilk Falls.
+A few picnic tables sit beneath the maples and firs along the river, so take the opportunity to relax and linger alongside Buttermilk Falls.
 With extra time, you may explore paths up and down the riverbank for views of the calmer water above and below Buttermilk Falls.

 Buttermilk Falls is a year-round attraction, and autumn is a great season to visit the waterfall when the coursing water is flanked by colorful trees.
 No fee or permit is required to hike to Buttermilk Falls and dogs are welcome, so get out and enjoy!

 To get to the trailhead: From Blue Mountain Lake, drive north on Route 28N for 7.6 miles and turn left on North Point Road (County Road 3), or from the town of Long Lake, drive 3 miles southwest to reach the intersection.
 Drive two miles down North Point Road to the trailhead on the right.

 Trailhead address: North Point Road (County Road 3), Long Lake, NY 12847